ahhcash/gallade/README.md

-# Gallade - a blazing fast dependency manager for Java
+# Gallade - a dependency manager for Java

 let me see what i can build with this